 You should not assume that the experience of Hines will translate into positive results for any investments in which Hines Securities is the dealer/manager.

-1Source: Investment Managers Guide, Institutional Real Estate, Inc. Used with permission.
-The ranking is based on the total gross value of real estate assets under management (US$ million as of June 30, 2015).
+1Source: Global Investment Managers 2016, Institutional Real Estate, Inc. Used with permission.
+The ranking is based on the total gross value of real estate assets under management (US$ million as of December 31, 2015).

 With the exception of the four publicly offered programs noted, Hines’ prior programs were conducted through privately held entities not subject to the up-front commissions, fees and expenses associated with this offering or all of the laws and regulations to which public offerings are subject.
 A significant portion of the financial results of these programs involve development projects.